You are here

 - When buying seed, make sure the seed is commercially produced to reduce the risk of growing plants from infected seed and introducing the pathogen to an uninfected area.

-In the garden, there are a few fungicides available to spray for anthracnose and may be helpful if combined with other tactics.
+There are a few fungicides available to spray for anthracnose in the garden, and they may be helpful if combined with other tactics.
 It is important thorough coverage is applied to the leaves (upper and lower) and other parts of the cucurbit to have the most effective fungicide regimen.
-Fungicides should be applied more if there is frequent rain to reduce the amount of conidia produced.
+Fungicides should be applied more if there is frequent rain to reduce the number of conidia produced.

 By Elizabeth Wlezien (ISU Plant Pathology Graduate student) and Lina Rodriguez Salamanca